DeenLennon/alx-low_level_programming/0x02-functions_nested_loops/README.md

 A program that prints _putchar followed by a new line A function that check for lower character.
 A function that checks for alphabetic character
+A function that prints the sign of a number